 What Makes Alternative Data Scientists Alternative?

-Interest in alternative data1 has seen significant growth in the past several years, particularly in the asset management industry2.
-McKinsey3, BCG4, and other global consulting firms5 have pointed out the opportunity that exists for businesses of all kind to monetize internal data and incorporate data from outside the enterprise to improve decision making.
+Interest in alternative datahas seen significant growth in the past several years, particularly in the asset management industry.
+McKinsey, BCG, and other global consulting firms have pointed out the opportunity that exists for businesses of all kind to monetize internal data and incorporate data from outside the enterprise to improve decision making.
 The growing interest has increased demand for practitioners: data scientists who can help business leaders realize a return on their investment in data.
-Three qualities distinguish successful data scientists in alternative data6 from other, adjacent data science fields such as business intelligence, analytics, or machine learning, especially in the technology industry.
+Three qualities distinguish successful data scientists in alternative data from other, adjacent data science fields such as business intelligence, analytics, or machine learning, especially in the technology industry.
 Working with alternative data requires a particularly pragmatic, parsimonious approach, an ability to understand the broad context of data sources, and the ability to communicate with a broader set of stakeholders than traditional data science roles.

 The benefits of alternative data often come from innovative uses of a new data source in a business problem where there were no data prior.
 Improved business results come from cleaner data or identification of key datasets rather than from optimization of statistical methodology or algorithms.
 The lift of a machine learning model relative to a straightforward linear model is often marginal.
 So, the opportunity cost of optimizing a methodology as opposed to exploring and exploiting new datasets is more significant than in adjacent fields.
 This dynamic occurs because alternative data is often most useful either in applications where approximate answers are useful or in applications where ground-truth data is sufficiently limited that enough training data observations or degrees of freedom do not exist.